Last Updated on

 Tackle the Physical Workspace

 Having an organized workspace is so important.
 It improves productivity and decreases stress.
-Even if you’re only using your home office to pay bills, you’ll find the entire process less painful when your organized.
+Even if you’re only using your home office to pay bills, you’ll find the entire process less painful when you’re organized.
 Learn how to get your desk in order right here!

 Know What to Keep and For How Long